surpandrise/surpandrise/README.md

-- 👋 Hi, I’m @surpandrise
+- Hi, I’m @surpandrise

-- Knowledge of HTML&CSS and JavaScript
+- Knowledge of HTML & CSS and JavaScript

-- currently learning React
+- Currently learning React and SASS & SCSS